dchristiansen/Team1-SCOTS-Capstone-CS4970/README.md

 9. To serve the application locally, run `firebase serve`
 10. To deploy the application to the application, from the root project of your local project directory, run `firebase deploy --only hosting:ractrainer`
 11. Visit `https://ractrainer.firebaseapp.com/`

+## Other Notes
+Our database security rules are not included in the codebase.
+You can view and edit them in the Google Firebase Project Console.